davidjosearaujo/davidjosearaujo.github.io/content/posts/safety-glasses-first.md

 ## Containers

-Nowadays the easiest way of achieving isolation in this fashion is containerization, and although it is pretty secure if used correctly, it is not 100% isolated from the host as it need to use the systems kernel, network stack, _cgroups_ and namespaces, and if we are not carefull this can allow an malicious application to escape the container.
-This can happen with easy mistakes like poor configurations, like mounting the host filesystem were you shouldn't, using privileged containers, or in some more extreme cases with processe injections.
+Nowadays the easiest way of achieving isolation in this fashion is containerization, and although it is pretty secure if used correctly, it is not 100% isolated from the host as it need to use the systems kernel, network stack, _cgroups_ and namespaces, and if we are not careful this can allow an malicious application to escape the container.
+This can happen with easy mistakes like poor configurations, like mounting the host filesystem were you shouldn't, using privileged containers, or in some more extreme cases with process injections.

 I'm not saying you shouldn't use containers, as there are instances where they are really useful and I do use them, like the [Parrot OS Docker Images](https://parrotsec.org/docs/cloud/parrot-on-docker/), or [REMnux](https://docs.remnux.org/install-distro/remnux-as-a-container), but you do need to be careful when doing so.